 The motor is capable enough of 2.25 continuous horsepower and can pull the 18 inches wide, 55 inches long belt at top speed in excess of 10 mph.
-Focusing on the belt, it is short even for industry’s standard of cheap treadmills, but once again, it is the cost, really, is the limiting factor here.
+Focusing on the belt, it is short even for the industry’s standard of cheap treadmills, but once again, it is the cost, really, is the limiting factor here.

 There’s the built-in heart rate sensor, as well as, surprisingly, an iFit card reader.
 Which shows how they haven’t forgotten their commitment to technical support in their treadmills.
 But the highlight of the 8.0 ZT is the Quick Workout App that allows you to input time, distance, and range to get your own personalized training regime in an instant, which is really helpful if none of the 12 pre-set workout programs don’t fit your particular needs and you just want to add a personal touch to your training.

 - Nothing to complain about in term of structure.